45th Annual Conference

 NMRWA’s water and wastewater conferences are the industry training events in the New Mexico and bring together board members, managers, operators, regulators, industry representatives, funding agency staff, lawmakers and community leaders.

-Exhibitor Invitation Packet
+>Exhibitor Invitation Packet

-NEW!
-Exhibitor Interactive Map
+>UPDATED Exhibitor Booth Map

-Volunteer Presenter Form
+>Volunteer Presenter Form

-Awards Information Sheet
+>Awards Information Sheet

-Awards Nomination Form
+>Awards Nomination Form

-Membership Meeting Delegate Form
+>Membership Meeting Delegate Form

 Isleta Resort & Casino in Association with Fresquez Productions, Inc. Presents JacksonWink Fight ...

-NMRWA’S 45th Annual Conference will be held at the Isleta Resort & Casino.
+On April 16-18, 2024, NMRWA’S 46th Annual Conference will be held at the

 ATTENDEE REGISTRATION IS NOW OPENPlease complete the registration form located at this link: Attendee Registration.
 Once you hit “Register” at the bottom of the form, you will be directed to a payment/invoice page.

-Isleta Resort & Casino, 11000 Broadway SE, Albuquerque, NM 87105.
 Seven minutes south of downtown Albuquerque at Interstate 25 & Highway 47, exit 215.

 We are excited to continue the tradition of hosting this conference and look forward to seeing you there!